omeym/omey-manyar-website-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a Ph.D. student in robotics at the University of Southern California working at the Realization of Robotics Systems Lab [(RRoS)](https://sites.usc.edu/rros/).
-My advisor is [Dr. Satyandra K. Gupta](https://sites.usc.edu/skgupta/).
-The focus of my work is on Robot Learning with the goal to enable knowledge transfer between humans and robots.
-I am exploring scalable ways in which we can teach robots skills to execute complex tasks such as deformable object manipulation.
+I am a Ph.D. student in robotics at USC, affiliated with the Realization of Robotics Systems Lab [(RRoS)](https://sites.usc.edu/rros/) advised by [Dr. Satyandra K. Gupta](https://sites.usc.edu/skgupta/).
+My research is centered around integrating physics-informed learning methods into robotics, with a focus on enhancing robot's capability in manipulating objects with complex physics.
+I'm working on developing practical and scalable approaches to create explainable models that exploit physics-aware inductive biases for robots to perform complex tasks.

 Prior to starting my Ph.D., I have led multiple industry-funded projects at USC as a Master's student.
 In the past, I have worked for Rolls-Royce, Singapore as a Robotics Engineer for two years.